-In recent years, participants in the blueline tilefish portion of the snapper grouper fishery and associated businesses have experienced some negative economic and social impacts due to sharp decrease in the annual catch limit, and early closures in 2015.
+In recent years, participants in the blueline tilefish portion of the snapper grouper fishery and associated businesses have experienced some negative economic and social impacts due to sharp decreases in the ACL, and early closures in 2015.
 The proposed actions in this amendment are expected to lengthen the season and increase fishing opportunities for both the commercial and recreational sectors.
 This may provide some economic relief for commercial fishermen who harvest blueline tilefish to maximize efficiency on trips targeting multiple species.
 Changes to the bag limit may allow for-hire businesses to increase deepwater fishing trips and improve recreational fishing experiences for clients.

-For yellowtail snapper, the proposed changes will benefit the fishermen and communities in the Florida Keys, including visitors to the area who participate in the recreational fishery for yellowtail snapper.
-The proposed changes to the commercial accountability measure will align the Gulf and South Atlantic management, which will benefit the commercial fishermen in the Florida Keys.
+For yellowtail snapper, the proposed changes will benefit the fishermen and communities in the Florida Keys, including visitors to the area who participate in the recreational sector for yellowtail snapper.